VSchool/code-challenges/exercises/array-methods/README.md

 9. Reverse your array.
 10. Turn the array into a string and return it.

-If you've done everything correctly, the last step should print the following to the console:
+If you've done everything correctly, the last step should print the following string to the console:

 ```js
 3,pepper,1,watermelon,orange,apple